Pension for Non-Service-Connected Disability for Veterans

 Credentials/Documentation

-Military discharge certificate showing the separation from service was under other than dishonorable conditions.
+Military discharge certificate showing active wartime service and a separation reason under other than dishonorable conditions.
 The Veteran must have a permanent and total disability preventing a substantially gainful occupation, be age 65 or older, or presumed to be totally and permanently disabled for pension purposes because he/she is a patient in a nursing home for long-term care because of disability, or disabled, as determined by the Commissioner of Social Security (SS) for purposes of any benefits administered by the Commissioner, such as SS disability benefits or Supplemental Security Income.
 His or her income and net worth must be limited as prescribed by 38 U.S.C.
 1521 and 1522.
 This program is excluded from coverage under OMB Circular No. A-87.
+This program is excluded from coverage under 2 CFR 200, Subpart E - Cost Principles.

 What is the process for applying and being award this assistance?